oo13/translatable_phrase_generator/manual.md

 - "nil" if the instance is the empty phrase generator.

 Note:
-- "param" is used only for the unsolved nonterminals.
+- "param" is used only for the global unsolved nonterminals.

 ### equalize_chance(self, enable)